The Oregon Health Plan (OHP) is open to

 regardless of immigration status who meet income and other criteria.

-youth with Deferred Action for Childhood Arrivals (DACA) status and those
+- With undocumented status or who are Deferred Action for Childhood Arrivals (DACA) recipients, and

 What is OHP?

 OHP is free health coverage that covers the health care services children and teens need to thrive.
 Services for children and teens include check-ups, vaccinations, mental health care, tooth fillings, glasses and prescriptions.
 OHP also covers labs, x-rays and hospital care.
 It even pays for rides to and from medical appointments.

 Learn more about the health care services covered by OHP.